ugochukwu-asogwa/Dynamic-Modelling-and-Simulation-of-a-SEDCM-using-PID-Controller/README.md

-# PID Speed Control of a Separately Excited DC Motor using Simulink
+# Dynamic Modelling and Simulation of a SEDCM using PID Controller

 > A Simulink implementation of a PID-controlled Separately Excited DC Motor (SEDCM) for speed regulation under varying load conditions.